agcdtmr/AZ-104-Microsoft-Azure-Administrator-Certification-Preparation-And-Hands-On-Labs/README.md

      - [ ] Encrypt data at rest and in transit
      - [ ] Implement Azure Key Vault for managing secrets and keys
      - [ ] Network Access to storage accounts and limit access to private endpoints
+        - [ ] Make a storage account using a private endpoint.
+        - [ ] Establish a virtual machine
+        - [ ] Access the virtual machine’s storage account.
    - **Other Tasks**
      - [ ] Understand Azure Blob Storage Tiers
      - [ ] Work with Azure File shares
+     - [ ] Use CLI to add data disks to VM
+       - [ ] Use the Azure CLI to create an Azure Virtual Machine.
+       - [ ] Disk Attachment to the New Virtual Machine
+       - [ ] Enter the virtual machine through RDP.
+       - [ ] Configuring the Disk

 ### 3. **Deploy and manage Azure compute resources (20–25%)**
+   - **Delve into database services like CosmosDB, MySQL and PostgreSQL provided by Azure**
+       - [ ] Using SQL, create a CosmosDB account.
+       - [ ] Make a MySQL Azure Database
+       - [ ] Create a PostgreSQL Azure Database.
+   - **Build SQL Database by setting SQL server**
+       - [ ] Make a SQL database on Azure.
+       - [ ] Make an IP firewall rule at the server level.
+       - [ ] Link to the database
+       - [ ] In the database, create tables.
    - **Virtual Machines (VMs)**
      - [ ] Lab 08 - Manage Virtual Machines
        - [ ] Task 1: Deploy zone-resilient Azure virtual machines by using the Azure portal and an Azure Resource Manager template ([Video](https://youtu.be/C8x4VnmdUaI))